calebmutisya/NativeNAvigation/ReadMe.md

 By following these steps, your project will be set up with Expo and React Navigation.
 You can now start building your app! 🚀

 ---

-This version is better suited for a README file as it is formatted using Markdown conventions, making it easy to read and copy commands.
-Let me know if you'd like further changes!